 RECOVERY is a randomised trial among patients hospitalized for COVID-19.
-All eligible patients receive usual standard of care in the participating hospital and are randomly allocated between no additional treatment and one of several active treatment arms.
-Over time, additional treatment arms have been added (see Table).
+All eligible patients receive usual standard of care in the participating hospital and are randomly allocated

-The original and final protocol relevant to tocilizumab are included in the supplementary material to this publication, together with summaries of the changes made.
+The original and final protocol relevant to convalescent plasma are included in the supplementary material to this publication, together with summaries of the changes made.